NioTheFirst/ScType/README.md

 ScType will be able to automatically typecheck calls to any functions as long as the function is located within the directory.

 However, ScType needs type files to be made for each contract that shall be typechecked.
-Details on how to do so can be found in the `create_typefile.md` file.
+Details on how to do so can be found in the [`create_typefile.md`](https://github.com/NioTheFirst/ScType/blob/main/create_typefile.md) file.

-# Docker
+# Reproducing Results in the Paper

 The following section describes how to pull the docker image from Dockerhub and how to reproduce the results in the paper.